-

 What are the key rules/laws relevant to M&A and who are the key regulatory authorities?

-In Liechtenstein the key sources of law relevant for M&A transactions are the Liechtenstein Persons and Companies Act as well as the Liechtenstein General Civil Code.
+1.1.
+In Liechtenstein the key sources of law relevant for M&A transactions are the Liechtenstein Persons and Companies Act (PCA) as well as the Liechtenstein General Civil Code.
+For transactions involving regulated companies, the Liechtenstein financial services laws are also applicable.

+1.5.
 In recent years, Liechtenstein has also increasingly enacted legislation on sustainability and responsible corporate governance.
-The focus is on the implementation of EU environmental, social and governance (ESG) requirements.
-Therefore, the legislator enacted an amendment of the PCA to implement the CSRD (EU 2022/2464) and the CBCR (EU 2021/2101).
-From 1 May 2024, companies that meet the criteria for public interest entities (PIE) will be required report on their sustainability strategy and the aspects related to it.
-This requirement will already be in force for the 2024 business year.
-This will increasingly become relevant for legal due diligence within M&A transactions.
+Therefore, companies that meet the criteria for public interest entities (PIE) are required to report on their sustainability strategy and the aspects related to it.
+This requirement is in force since the 2024 business year and becomes increasingly relevant for legal due diligence within M&A transactions.

 -